neillturner/kitchen-ssh/README.md

 As well as ssh it supports a second driver called ssh_gzip that will also gzip file before transfer which can provide a big performance improvement when alot of files are transfered.

-server must be created and destroyed natively (e.g. via cloud or virtualization console). specify driver parameters
+server must be created and destroyed natively (e.g. via cloudformation, heat, or cloud or virtualization console). specify driver parameters
 *  hostname
 *  port